alexey-detr/auzy/README.md

 ## Examples

-For usage with specific framework see [examples directory](https://github.com/alexey-detr/auzy/tree/master/examples).
+For usage with specific framework see the [examples directory](https://github.com/alexey-detr/auzy/tree/master/examples).

 ## Quick start